 Methods of Collecting Information

-Genome.gov uses both Webtrends Analytics and Google Analytics measurement software to collect information from the above list automatically and continuously.
+Genome.gov uses Google Analytics and other off-the-shelf analytics measurement software to collect information from the above list automatically and continuously.
 We use this information to measure the number of visitors to our site and its various sections and to distinguish between new and returning visitors to help make our site more useful to visitors.
 However, no personally identifiable information (PII) is collected.

-NHGRI staff conducts analyses and reports on the aggregated data from Webtrends and Google Analytics.
+From time to time, NHGRI staff conducts analyses and reports on the aggregated data from these systems.
 The reports are only available to NHGRI website managers, members of their Communications and Web Teams, and other designated staff who require this information to perform their duties.

-NHGRI retains the data from Webtrends and Google Analytics only as long as required by law or needed to support the mission of the NHGRI website.
+NHGRI retains this data only as long as required by law or needed to support the mission of the NHGRI website.

 The Office of Management and Budget (OMB) Memo M-10-22, Guidance for Online Use of Web Measurement and Customization Technologies [whitehouse.gov] allows Federal agencies to use session and persistent cookies.